• Skip to primary navigation

 Here’s What You Need

-a raw chicken on a prep platter
+Whole chicken on a try.

-ingredients for sauce piquante
+Ingredients for sauce piquante.

-herbs and spices for sauce piquante
+Herbs and Spices for sauce piquante.

-Note on the Wine: For Chicken Sauce Piquante I use a dry white wine.
+• Wine: For Chicken Sauce Piquante I use a dry white wine.
 If I were making Seafood Sauce Piquant, I would do the same.
 For Turtle Sauce Piquante I would use Dry Red Wine and for Rabbit I would use either White or Red.

 coupon for Le Bon Papa Creole Seasoning